aneto0/MARTe2/Docs/User/source/core/runtimeevaluator/evaluator.rst

 ``SetInputVariableType`` and ``SetOutputVaribleType`` methods:

 .. code-block:: c++

     ret = expression.SetInputVariableType("theta", Float64Bit);

 Output variable types *can* be set with SetOutputVariableType if needed.
-However, this is not compulsory as RuntimeEvaluator will assign them the output type of last operation.
+However, this is not compulsory as RuntimeEvaluator will assign them the output type of the last operation.

 Memory locations *can* be set by using the SetInputVariableMemory and SetOutputVariableMemory methods.

 .. code-block:: c++

     float64 y;
     ret = expression.SetOutputVariableMemory("y", &y);